PhaserEditor2D/PhaserEditor2D-v3-docs/first-steps/download-and-install.rst

 You don't need to install the IDE, just un-compress the downloaded file and run the server:

-In Windows,open the command prompt and run:
+In Windows, open the command prompt and run:

 .. code::

  > PhaserEditor2D.exe -desktop

 In macOS and Linux, open the terminal and run: